Shipeasy

 The most common reason a killswitch fails to help during an incident is that no one has ever flipped it before.
 Rehearse in staging:

-# Confirm via the API that the SDK sees it
+# Confirm via the SDK eval endpoint

-curl https://api.shipeasy.ai/v1/eval/emails-enabled?env=staging \
+curl "https://api.shipeasy.ai/sdk/evaluate" \

--H "Authorization: Bearer $SHIPEASY_SERVER_KEY"
+-H "Authorization: Bearer $SHIPEASY_SERVER_KEY" \

 # Verify no emails flow in staging